nomekop007/nomekop007/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on something cool :wink:;
-- 🌱 I’m currently learning Typescript;
+- 🌱 I’m currently learning integration and continuous deployment;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [d.riosrojas007@gmail.com](#);